FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th December 2023.md

 VEC, the Harbour Commissioners and the Mid-Western Health Board, which highlighted his

-diverse range of interests, all with the common theme of making Limerick City a better place.--- 2
+diverse range of interests, all with the common theme of making Limerick City a better place.
+---
+2

 Members remembered him as someone with a great sense of humour who was passionate